--Create materials in the Spanish language.
-Depending on the intended audience, use graphics, visuals, using fewer words, omitting jargon.
+- Reach Latinos through the media channels they rely on most, and create materials in the Spanish language depending on the intended audience, use graphics, visuals, using fewer words, omitting jargon.

 Latino Service Providers of Sonoma County